AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="extension-modifier"></a>
 ##### **`extension`**

 Disables all userscripts on the pages matching this rule.
-Note, that this modifier only makes sense in AdGuard products that can work as userscript hosts (AdGuard for Windows/macOS/Android).

 ###### `extension` example

 * `@@||example.com^$extension` — userscripts won't work on all pages of the `example.com` website.

+> **Compatibility with different versions of AdGuard.** Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$extension` modifier.

 <a id="stealth-modifier"></a>
 ##### **`stealth`**